How do you perceive the Indian market as of now when it comes to windows and façades?

 How has the pandemic affected your business?

-Post pandemic, we observed that the demand of the customers in the segment that we deal with never lessened.
-The only challenge which we had faced was supply chain management, from the vendor end, during that time.
+Post-pandemic, we observed that the demand of the customers in the segment that we deal with never lessened.
+The only challenge we faced was supply chain management, from the vendor end, during that time.
 We now feel that things have improved a lot, and it seems we are also back on track.

 How difficult is the Indian market?